savoirfairelinux/opendht/README.md

  * Light C++11 Kademlia DHT library
  * Simple API
- * Support for arbitrary value types with common types built-in: simple blob (user data) or bittorrent-style "service announcement"
+ * Support for arbitrary value types (with common types built-in)
- * "Identity" layer with data signature and encryption (using GnuTLS)
+ * Optional crypto layer with data signature and encryption (using GnuTLS)
- * Value edition authentified by the identity layer or with custom per-value-type hooks
+ * Value edition authentified by the crypto layer or with custom per-value-type hooks
  * Fast bootstrap and announce time
  * Originally based on https://github.com/jech/dht by Juliusz Chroboczek

 ***work in progress***

+Licence
+-
+Copyright (C) 2014 Savoir-Faire Linux Inc.

+Licenced under the GNU General Public License version 3, though the core routing library (dht.cpp) is licenced under the MIT licence.

 Dependencies
 -